 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Rolex SA, headquartered in Switzerland, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established clear reduction targets.
-Rolex commits to reducing its absolute Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030, using 2021 as the baseline year.
-Additionally, the company aims to achieve a 25% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The reduction targets encompass land-related emissions and removals from bioenergy feedstocks, reflecting Rolex's commitment to sustainability in the luxury goods sector.
+Rolex, headquartered in Switzerland (CH), has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
+Although specific emissions data for the most recent year is not available, Rolex has established clear reduction targets for its greenhouse gas emissions.
+The company aims to reduce its absolute Scope 1 and Scope 2 emissions by 42% by 2030, using 2021 as the baseline year.
+Additionally, Rolex is committed to a 25% reduction in its total Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. The reduction targets encompass land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability.
+Rolex's commitment to these initiatives underscores its dedication to addressing climate change and minimising its environmental impact in the luxury goods sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.